-Plus500 Ltd (LON:PLUS), the retail Forex and CFD broker famous for its efficient marketing and robust financial metrics, today published an announcement on some changes in shareholdings.
+Plus500 Ltd (LON:PLUS), the CFD broker famous for its efficient marketing and robust financial metrics, today published an announcement on some changes in shareholdings.

 According to the announcement, JPMorgan Chase & Co.
 (NYSE:JPM) sold 3,024,198 shares in the broker on February 19, 2015.
 This leaves the investment bank with 5,957,023 shares in Plus500, which is equal to a stake of 5.19%.